Warfront1/radxa-zero-3-debian/README.md

 </div>

-An easy-to-write Debian arm64 SD card image for the Radxa Zero 3E and 3W, built with mainline U-Boot and open-source TF-A BL31.<br>*3E only for now; 3W untested but likely functional.*
+An easy-to-write Debian arm64 SD card image for the Radxa Zero 3E and 3W.<br>*3E only for now; 3W untested but likely functional.*

 ## Flash the image